sabir-aspose/words-docs-com/en/net/developer-guide/linq-reporting-engine/_index.md

 timestamp: 2024-09-25-11-08-55
 ---

+{{% alert color="grey" %}}

+*What is this page about?*

+This page explains the overall purpose, architecture, and workflow of the LINQ Reporting Engine when generating documents from templates.

+{{% /alert %}}

 This section provides the information you need to create reports from template documents using the LINQ Reporting Engine.
 The information is divided into the following sections:

 - [Introduction to LINQ Reporting Engine](/words/net/introduction-to-linq-reporting-engine/) describes main features and advantages of the engine